 Michael Tolbert is a sixth generation Charles Town resident.
 Michael lived and worked in Washington, D.C. for twenty-five years.
 His interest in education reform led him to research the history of public education in Washington, D.C. from its origin in 1801.
 He holds a Bachelor of Arts degree in Political Science from West Virginia University and a Master’s Certificate in Project Management from George Washington University.
 He analyzes international data at the Food and Drug Administration’s (FDA) Center for Food Safety and Applied Nutrition.
 In 2015, he was elected to the Charles Town City Council.

-Scott Rogers and his family moved to Charles Town several years ago and immediately fell in love with the areas charm and history.
-He currently serves as the executive director of a national 501c4 working on U.S. budget issues.
+Scott Rogers and his family moved to Charles Town several years ago and immediately fell in love with the area’s charm and history.
+He currently serves as Mayor of Charles Town and is the executive director of a national 501c4 working on U.S. budget issues.
 He holds a B.S. in Political Science from Florida State University and graduated from the University of Florida with a Masters of Arts in Political Science and a Certificate in Public Affairs.
 Scott serves on the Planning Commission, Charles Town Now, and the Old Opera House.